annp0/models-in-agda-pilot/Interface.lagda.md

 open import Data.List using (List; []; _∷_)
 ```

-# Interface

-Experiments with interfaces

-# Todo

-- Read on algebras and coalgebras
-- Model binary trees with interfaces

 # Interfaces

 An interface defines the range of questions you can ask and